-I know that the spirit of God is the one who does all the good that's ever done in a believer and yet not apart from that believers obedience.
-It is possible for us, remember this, to quench the Spirit, remember that in the New Testament Ephesians?
+I know that the Spirit of God is the one who does all the good that's ever done in a believer and yet not apart from that believer’s obedience.
+It is possible for us, remember this, to quench the Spirit, remember that in the New Testament, Ephesians?
 It is possible for us to do despite to the Spirit of Grace, Hebrews 10.
-It is possible for us to grieve the Holy Spirit.
-The Holy Spirit works and we work.
-Paul understood it as much as it could be comprehended.
+It’s possible for us to grieve the Holy Spirit.
+So the Holy Spirit works and we work.
+Paul...Paul understood it as much as it could be comprehended.
 And he said this at the end of chapter one in Colossians, "I labor, striving according to His power which mightily works within me."
-I labor, to the point of sweat and exhaustion, I strive, I agonize and he was beating his body into subjection to do that and yet he knew that it was the power of God working in him.
-That's incredible truth of it.
-The first facet of our sonship is that we are being led by the Holy Spirit.
+I labor, sweat...to the point of sweat and exhaustion, I strive, I agonize.
+And he was beating his body into subjection to do that and yet he knew that it was the power of God working in him.
+That's the incredible truth of it.
+So the first facet of our sonship is that we are being led by the Holy Spirit.
 What a tremendous privilege and promise and he leads us through revelation and illumination and He leads us through the sanctifying process by which He leads us to obedience and conforms us from one level of glory to the next into the image of Jesus Christ.

-I respect my father, I've always respected my father, I've always tried to honor my father but I've never been in fear of my father.
+I respect my father, I've always respected my father.
+I've always tried to honor my father but I've never been in fear of my father.
 My father has never terrified me because his love is so magnanimous towards me.
 I'm no enemy and I'm no slave.
 I'm a son and I understand what that means.
 And before God I am a son.
-Once I was a trembling sinner living in fear and now I am a so baking in the love of my Father.
+Once I was a trembling sinner living in fear and now I am a son, basking in the love of my Father.
 Once I was a stranger and now I am family.
 Once I was shut out and now I am intimate.
 And the Holy Spirit confirms that to my heart.

 It was during 1869 at the age of 37 that James Hudson Taylor entered into a new spiritual experience which he described to his sister.
 It came at a time when he felt as though he were involved in a losing battle.
 He saw himself as a man who hated sin and yet he was always suffering defeat.
-He was struggling against it but bringing himself close to despair and to struggle.
+He was struggling against it but bringing himself close to despair in the struggle.
 There was one little ray of light and comfort even before he found all that God had in store for him and he described it in these words that are still memorable.
 Hudson Taylor wrote this, "I felt I was a child of God because His spirit in my heart would cry in spite of all, Abba Father."

-This was scarcely less true in the case of John Dunn, the poet and preacher who became the Dean of St. Paul's in 1621.
-His once clever wit was channeled into new thoughts as a result of his life changing conversion to Christ and all the gifts of his early poems were brought to bear in his hymn to God the Father.
-And here's his hymn, "Will thou forgive that sin where I begun which was my sin thou it were done before?
-Will thou forgive that sin through which I run and do run still though still I do deplore?
+This was scarcely less true in the case of John Donne, the poet and preacher who became the dean of St. Paul's in 1621.
+His once clever wit was channeled into new thoughts as a result of his life-changing conversion to Christ and all the gifts of his early poems were brought to bear in his hymn to God the Father.
+And here's his hymn, "Wilt thou forgive that sin where I begun which was my sin though it were done before?
+Wilt thou forgive that sin through which I run and do run still though still I do deplore?
 When thou hast done thou hast not done for I have more."
 Boy, what a statement.
 Will you just keep on forgiving the same stuff because as fast as your forgive it I do it.
 And then he said this, "I have a sin of fear that when I've spun my last thread I shall perish on the shore.
-But swear by thyself that at my death my son shall shine as he shines now and heretofore and having done that thou hast done.
+But swear by Thyself that at my death Thy son shall shine as He shines now and heretofore and having done that Thou hast done.
 I fear no more."
 He needed the confidence that Jesus wouldn't forsake him and the Spirit granted it to his heart.
 That's the work of the Holy Spirit.
 He produces a childlike love for God, a childlike obedience to God, a childlike dependence on God, a childlike hope in God.

 We are led by the Spirit; we are freed by the Spirit.
 And lastly we're instructed by the Spirit.
 Verse 16, "The Spirit himself bears witness with our spirit that we are the children of God."
-The spirit bears witness with our spirit that we are the children of God.
+The Spirit bears witness with our spirit that we are the children of God.

-I'm gonna close just this last little thought.
+I'm going to close just this last little thought.
 God witnesses with our spirit.
 You remember I told you about the Roman adoption ceremony.
 Historians tell us that the adoption ceremony was finally carried out in the presence of seven witnesses.
 They wanted seven witnesses so that in case anything ever happened and the father may have died and the son may have tried to claim his rights the family might have moved against him.
 They wanted to make sure there were seven witnesses to affirm that this adoption really took place.
-And it was a lot harder to corrupt seven witnesses of course because there were many and varied.
+And it was a lot harder to corrupt seven witnesses of course because they were many and varied.
 And should a few witnesses die there would be some remaining.
 Should anybody try to claim that they weren't a true son the witnesses would rise to their defense.
 And what does Satan spend his time doing?
 Going to the throne of God and accusing the brethren, like he did with Job, and what is the Holy Spirit doing but interceding for us with groanings which cannot be uttered.
-And the Spirit is witnessing before the throne of God that we are in fact God's sons and he is not only that but he is witnessing with our spirit that we are the sons of God.
+And the Spirit is witnessing before the throne of God that we are in fact God's sons and He is not only that but he is witnessing with our spirit that we are the sons of God.
 He is a witness of our adoption into the family.
-He can bear testimony, sumar tureto, literally continuing to give testimony along with us.
-Verse John 5:10 says you belong to God you have a witness in yourself.
+He can bear testimony, summartureō, literally continuing to give testimony along with us.
+Verse John 5:10 says you belong to God you have the witness in yourself.

 When you are obedient the spirit blesses you with assurance.
 When you're disobedient it's withheld.
 We're not under condemnation because the Holy Spirit has adopted us.
 The Holy Spirit who has adopted us leads us, frees us and assures us.